raspberrypilearning/mission-space-lab-creator-guide/en/step_6.md

 If you are unsure how to create a zip file, speak to your team mentor.

-More information on submitting your program is available in the [Mission Space Lab Mentor Guide](https://astro-pi.org/mission-space-lab/mentor-guide-4).

 If you are using the online version of Astro Pi Replay, you can download a zip file containing the output generated during your test runs.
 This is **not** the zip file that should be uploaded as your submission.

 --- task ---